 The political and religious innovation views converged in Sixteenth-Century England.
 Regardless, innovation was still seen as evil.
 The debate between the state and the bishops on the innovative reading of the scriptures and support for the Pope – an act of rebellion – soon became political.
 The emergence of Republicanism was seen as a dangerous innovation (as change).
 A more precise concept started to emerge.
 Here, innovation had three core traits 1.
 Innovators are lawbreakers; 2 Innovation is violent; and 3.
 Innovators design nefarious plans.
 And the way this disease spreads is via politics.
 Such a view started to spread across Western Europe soon after that.

-The aftermath of the French Revolution brought forward two new innovation concepts.
-First, the emergence of social reformers who were soon seen as evil innovators.
-This led to the emergence of social innovation as a concept and linked to (evil) socialism.
-Regardless, innovation starts to gain track as positive action towards progress.
-Social innovation was perceived as public, collaborative and distributive, and demanded action and adequate public policies.
-However, it gained much more traction in France than in England.
+The aftermath of the French Revolution brought forward dramatic changes, albeit slow-paced.
+The emergence of social reformers, initially seen as evil innovators, led to social innovation, tightly linked to (evil) socialism.
+Regardless, innovation started to gain track as positive action towards progress.
+As a result, social innovation was perceived as public, collaborative and distributive and demanded action and adequate public policies.
+Social innovation gained much more traction in France than in England.
 On the other hand, opponents of the revolution doubled down on innovation as evil while trying to stop social change at any cost.

 By the end of the century, innovation had acquired the following characteristics 1.
 Normative (innovation is always good); 2.
 Performative (discourses make innovation happen); 3 Utopian (abstract panacea); and 4.
-Market-oriented (but political, social, and cultural innovations mostly ignored).
+Market-oriented (with political, social, and cultural innovations mostly ignored).
 Now, that sounds very familiar indeed.